SriCho05/S-cube-menu/README.md

 4. Keep the default settings (which will use our included `vercel.json` configuration)
 5. Click "Deploy"
 6. Your site will be published at a Vercel URL (e.g., `s-cube-menu.vercel.app`)

+#### Option 2: Deploy directly with Vercel CLI

+Deploy from your local machine without pushing to GitHub:

+1. Install Node.js from [nodejs.org](https://nodejs.org/)
+2. Install the Vercel CLI: `npm install -g vercel`
+3. Log in to Vercel: `vercel login`
+4. Navigate to your project directory and run: `vercel`
+5. Follow the prompts to deploy your project
+6. For production deployment, run: `vercel --prod`
+7. Your site will be published at a Vercel URL (e.g., `s-cube.vercel.app`)

 ## Business Information